LeonTrii/Playground/Generation/README.md

 # Generation Projects

+## It was exciting and enjoyable to play games in which items were generated.

 Markdown-Previewer: An editable markdown box.

 Random-Number-Generator: Generates a number from the given inputs.
 Beware of the reset button..